This is the final in a series of

 By cleaning out the trash, you help prevent others from thinking that burning trash is OK.
 If you thought it was OK, no worries.
 Brush up on Leave No Trace Principle 3 – Dispose of Waste Properly here.

 I also carry a small trash bag with me when I hike so that I can clean up the trail.
 Unfortunately, some people just don’t care and litter along the trail, but most of the time hikers drop trash unnoticed.
-Leaving it better than you found it, helps preserve the natural beauty for others behind you.
+Leaving it better than you found it, helps preserve the natural beauty for others behind you and a better environment for wildlife.

 Trails don’t build or maintain themselves.
 They are the result of a lot of hard work by wonderful volunteers.
 And a great way to give back is to help build new trails or help maintain current ones.
 There are many wonderful organizations that do regular trail maintenance.